 To set up properties in the Google Search Console, you need the following:

-For setting up a URL prefix property, you should use one of the following methods:
+For setting up a URL prefix property, you can use any of the following methods:

-If you don't have a Google Account yet, you'll need to create one.
-Then log in to your Google account and log in to the Google Search Console.
+If you don’t have a Google account yet, you’ll need to create one.
+Then log in to your Google account and log in to Google Search Console.
 After clicking Sign Up, you can choose whether you want to set up a URL prefix property or a domain property:

 Verification with a DNS record is the most common way to confirm the ownership of a domain.
 Such an entry is also made for example when a domain moves from one web host to another.
 This entry is a simple text line stored on the server.